STOP Baby Elephant Smuggling

 - It is estimated that anywhere between 50-100 calves and young females are being traded across the Thai-Myanmar (Burma) border each year, to supply tourist camps

 Elephant Family is at the forefront of a campaign to combat illegal elephant smuggling, and is lobbying for a review of outdated existing laws, to protect baby elephants and prevent illegal trade.
-Download the full document for more information.

 In conjunction with the Ecologist Film Unit and Link TV, Elephant Family has launched an investigation into the brutal baby elephant smuggling practice.
 You can watch the report below.